 - Staging an accident or an event that results in a claim

-- Committing arson in order to profit from the claim
+- Committing arson in order to profit from the resulting insurance claim

-The penalties depend upon the value of the property, services, or benefit that was received as a result of the fraud.
+The penalties depend upon the value of the property, services or benefit that was received as a result of the fraud.
 Restitution to the insurance company may be ordered by the court in addition to prison time and fines.
-However, restitution cannot be a substitute for prison time or fines.